BK3TT/MedicalScreener/README.md

  - Run: go inside frontend folder from terminal and do ```npm install``` this will install the node modules required for project
  - Run: continue with terminal and execute ```npm run dev```

- Once you've completed the setup steps, the project should be running

  ### Things to check

  - Run: ```backend example: http://localhost/``` and ```frontend example: http://localhost:8080/``` - Make sure that the frontend and backend are running on different ports, makes it easier if they're running on seperate domains or sub domains